nf-core/genomeqc/docs/output.md

   - `<species_name>.tsv`: Report with the number of repeats found in different number of windows
   - `<species_name>.svg`: Plot with the repeat distribution

-To run nf-core/genomeqc with idk, the flag `--run_tidk` must be provided.
+To run nf-core/genomeqc with tidk, the flag `--run_tidk` must be provided.

 ![output_example_tidk](images/output_example/meles_meles_tidk.png)